 The EPDP Team recommends that:

+Subject to any substantial and material conclusions as a result of research as recommended below, the current temp spec wording should be generally retained.

-The distinction between legal and natural persons is useful and necessary for GDPR and some other data protection laws.
+Although noting a distinction exists between legal and natural persons under GDPR (and other data protection laws):

-However, the EPDP Team recognizes that there are challenges in making this distinction in the context of domain name registrations as well as the potential implementation of any new functionality that would apply to pre-existing registrations.
+The EPDP Team recognizes that there are technical and financial challenges in effectively making this distinction in the context of domain name registration and in the ongoing maintenance of such domains, as well as the potential implementation of any such new functionality to pre-existing registrations.

-Additionally, other jurisdictions may have other categories of protected groups or other requirements that would need to be factored in.
+Additionally, other jurisdictions may protect categories of groups in a manner similar to natural persons, and the associated requirements may warrant further consideration.

-The EPDP Team recommends that GDD staff who will be tasked with the implementation of these policy recommendations commence research by investigating how ccTLDs and contracted parties currently distinguish between natural and legal persons to inform the EPDP Team.
+The EPDP Team recommends that GDD staff who will design the implementation of these policy recommendations should commence research by investigating how ccTLDs and contracted parties currently distinguish between natural and legal persons to inform the EPDP Team.
+The EPDP however cautions that such research should not be seen as an indicator as to the actual legality of such implementations, but is merely indicative as to the technology available, and the related means and methods used by such operators in making such a delineation.

-Following the receipt of the research, the EPDP Team will explore in a timely manner how this distinction can be made in the context of domain name registrations in a satisfactory way.
+After receiving and analyzing this research, the EPDP Team will explore in a timely manner if this distinction can, or should, be made in the context of domain name registrations in a commercially reasonable and implementable way that does not result in increased liability for contracted parties.

-The EPDP Team should also consider the timeline needed to implement, which could follow a phased approach whereby implementation would start immediately following completion of the further work and agreement on a satisfactory manner to distinguish between legal and natural persons for new registrations while existing registrations would be phased in upon renewal or by other means.

-The EPDP Team should also consider which data fields (if any) need to be added to accomplish this distinction.
-This could require further liaising with the IETF if data fields in RDAP need to be added or changed.
+If the EPDP Team concludes that the distinction can be made in such a way, it should also consider two implementation considerations, namely, if a phased approach is helpful and which data fields (if any) need to be added to accomplish this distinction.
+(This could require further liaising with the IETF if data fields in RDAP need to be added or changed.)

 The EPDP Team recommends that, as a best practice, registries, registrars and ICANN each develop (educational) resources available that help registrants understand the distinction between a domain name that is registered by a natural person vs. legal person / entity.
 These resources and communications should also encourage legal persons to provide non-personal information for their email address and other contact information.
+It should be noted that additional or supplemental educational resources alone should not be seen as an adequate remedy for a process that that does not clearly or adequately support the basic protect the privacy rights of a registrant.

+The EPDP team further recommends the future technical and policy creation with due regard to the preceding recommendations.